Ting-TingGao/Network-SDE-Inference/README.md

-# Network-SDE-Inference
+# LaGNA: Network-SDE Inference Framework
 Codes and data for paper: Learning interpretable dynamics of stochastic complex systems from experimental data

 Authors: Ting-Ting Gao, Baruch Barzel, and Gang Yan*

 ## GNN-based Stochastic Network Dynamics Inference Framework

-This repository contains a GNN-based framework for inferring stochastic network dynamics, as well as several examples showcasing its usage.
+This repository contains a GNN-based framework for inferring stochastic network dynamics, and several examples showcasing its usage.

 Example: Fig1_Lorenz_unweighted.ipynb

 ### To get started, we recommend checking out the Fig1_Lorenz_unweighted example.
 This example demonstrates how to use the framework to infer the dynamics of an unweighted network based on the Lorenz system.
-The data for all examples can be found in the Data directory, and the inference and plotting code can be found in the corresponding files (Figure1).
+The data for all examples can be found in the Data directory, and the inference and plotting code can be found in the corresponding files (Figure 1).

 To use the framework on your own data, simply modify the input data format (for example, for 2-dimensional dynamics with N nodes, data format should be [x1, y1, x2, y2, x3, y3, ...xN, yN]) to match the examples provided.
 The framework is designed to work with both weighted and unweighted networks, and can handle a variety of different network topologies.
 The inference and plotting code can be found in the corresponding files.